autocommitter-dude/automatting-stuff/AUTOCOMMITTER.md

-A group of crows is called a murder.
+Your brain uses the same amount of power as a 10-watt lightbulb.